Currently Documented Edition Signature and Seal Markings:

 Other copies of 2 with seal F from edition II reprintings can only be dated approximately from between late 1935 and 1940.

-There is a printing anomaly in 2 which is more evident on later copies.
-Typically in edition I (as in the example copy included above), the sliver of background between the two legs of the bird on the right closely approximates the color of nearby background areas.
-However, in a few edition I copies that area is printed in a noticeably lighter color.
-In edition II and edition III this sliver is printed (or painted) in a thick bright white.
+There is a printing anomaly in 2 involving a sliver of what should be background between the two legs of the bird on the right.
+In the first print run (and most other early edition I copies; including the example above) the sliver is corrected to a dark color which approximates the color of nearby background areas.
+However, as in almost all later edition copies, in about twenty percent of edition I copies that area is instead a shade noticeably lighter than the background.
+It is difficult to separate edition I into two or more morphs because corrected colors vary considerably and intergrade.
+In some later edition II and edition III printings this sliver is overprinted (or painted) in a thick bright white.
+(Detail images taken with different cameras under different conditions.)

 Rakusan was evidently particularly proud of design 2.